Another summer heatwave is expected in the coming days with meteorologists saying a heat dome could add to the situation.

 First things first - ditch the coconut water.
 While this may seem like a natural beverage containing many hydrating electrolytes, coconut farming is deeply damaging to tropical biodiversity.

 Switch to the far more ethically farmed peppermint tea.
 Mint can be grown in many different climates and can even be sourced locally or grown in your back garden.
-A peppermint teabag in a glass of cold water will cool you down as the natural menthol will stimulate cool receptors in the body.
+A peppermint teabag in a glass of cold water will cool you down as the natural menthol will stimulate cold receptors in the body.

 Create a cross breeze